queryluke/masseffect-5e-data/data/class-features/fighting-style-sentinel.md

 ---
 At 2nd level, choose a fighting style from the list below.

+__Ambidextrous.__ When you engage in two-weapon fighting, you can add your ability modifier to the damage of the second attack.

 __Assault.__ When you make a Burst Fire attack, the DC of the saving throw is 17.

 __Brawler.__ Add your proficiency bonus to your melee attack damage rolls.